Nur Khan: Early life

 Malik Nur Khan was born on 22 February 1923 in Tamman into a Punjabi Awan family with a distinguished military heritage.
-His father, Subedar-major Malik Mihr Khan (d.
-1963) served as a Viceroy's Commissioned Officer in the British Indian Army from 1914 to 1936, was deployed to France and Belgium in World War I from 1914 to 1916, and was the aide-de-camp to General Sir John S.M.
-Shea, the Commander-in-Chief of Eastern Command (India) and his successor General Norman MacMullen.
+His father, Risaldar-Major Malik Mihr Khan (d.
+1963) served as a Viceroy's Commissioned Officer from 1911 to 1945.

 The family bore the title "Malik", meaning "Ruler", a designation commonly associated with Awan lineages.
-Among Nur Khan's relatives were the Nawab of Kalabagh and Sardar Mumtaz Khan, a politician.
+Among Nur Khan's relatives was his uncle Nawab of Kalabagh and Sardar Mumtaz Khan, a politician.

 Nur Khan began his education at the Government Middle School in Tamman and attended the Colonel Brown Cambridge School, where he became friends with Bikram Singh, who later became a board member of the Civil and Military Gazette.
 He subsequently enrolled at the Chief's College, Lahore, where he earned a diploma in science.
 In 1934, he joined the Prince of Wales Royal Indian Military College, where cadets were divided into sections known as houses.
 Nur Khan and Asghar Khan were members of the Rawlinson House, while Sahabzada Yaqub Khan belonged to Kitchener House.

 On his entry form, Principal Malcolm Hailey, 1st Baron Hailey, remarked: "An excellent military family from a very military center.
 The boy has been well educated and is more advanced than many Awans of his age.
 He is physically fit and should make an officer anyhow, he is the right type."

 At the college, Khan gained a reputation as a "killer" boxer and a devout Muslim.
 He went on to earn a Bachelor of Arts in military administration.
 After completing his initial training at the Initial Training Wing in Lahore by May 1941, he proceeded to No. 1 (I) SFTS, finishing his flying syllabus by late November that year.

-Khan later advanced his military education at several institutions, including the Joint Services Staff College (UK), the RAF Staff College, Andover, and the PAF Staff College.